- How do I purchase additional quota for resources?

 - What percentage of requests or Datastore operations got errors during this period.

-- Details of the error along with relevant logs from your application's Admin Console.
+- Details of the error along with relevant logs from the Developers Console.

 What are my options if my application experienced a Denial of Service (DoS) attack?